efabless/caravel_user_project/docs/source/index.rst

 #.
 To setup your local environment run:

     .. code:: bash

-    	mkdir dependencies

-	export OPENLANE_ROOT=$(pwd)/dependencies/openlane_src # you need to export this whenever you start a new shell

-	export PDK_ROOT=$(pwd)/dependencies/pdks # you need to export this whenever you start a new shell

-	export PDK=gf180mcuC

-        make setup
+    	cd <project_name> # project_name is the name of your repo make setup

 *   This command will setup your environment by installing the following

     - caravel_lite (a lite version of caravel)
     - management core for simulation
-    - openlane to harden your design
+    - OpenLane to harden your design
     - pdk